GNOME/at-spi2-core/win32/vs10/README.txt

 You will also need a Python 2.7.x or 3.x installation, as Python will be used to run glib-genmarshal, which was converted into a Python script from a compiled C program, in addition to generating the atk.pc pkg-config file for the build.
-See PythonPath (32-bit builds) or PythonPathX64 (x64 builds) in atk-version-paths.props to see that they point to the correct paths.
+See PythonDir (32-bit builds) or PythonDirX64 (x64 builds) in atk-version-paths.props to see that they point to the correct paths.